cubiclesoft/xcron/README.md

 Notifiers have optional error limiting available to limit the number of times sequential errors are sent.
 This feature dramatically reduces notification flooding when error conditions arise.

-By default, xcron comes with support for three types of Named notifiers:  Email, Slack, and Discord.
+By default, xcron comes with official support for three notification types:  Email, Slack, and Discord.
 The [default xcrontab template](support/xcrontab_template.txt) examples contain the most commonly used options for each officially supported type.
 The email notification type supports most but not all of the options from the [Ultimate Email Toolkit](https://github.com/cubiclesoft/ultimate-email).
 See the section below called "Creating Custom Notifiers" to learn how to add custom notifiers.

 ```
 [Schedules]